elifesciences/sciencebeam-judge/README.md

 ./evaluate.sh --data-path gs://your-bucket/PMC_sample_1943 --target-suffix=.nxml --prediction-suffix=.tei-header.xml --cloud --num_workers=1
 ```

-The ouput path will contain two CSV files:
+The ouput path will contain the following files:

 * `results-*.csv`: The detailed evaluation of every field
 * `summary-*.csv`: The overall evaluation
+* `grobid-formatted-summary-*.txt`: The summary formatted à la GROBID (see below)

 Note: while the _accuracy_ is included, it it is not a good measure for comparison.
 Use the calculated _f1_ score instead.